data-science-hub/data-science-hub.github.io/guidelines.md

 - Survey papers: 16 000 words
 - Reports: 5 000 words

 Note that these word counts are not targets but maximum values.
 Papers may be significantly shorter.
+Exceptions for longer papers are possible if well justified (contact the editors-in-chief before submitting papers that exceed the stated word limits).

 These word counts include the abstract, tables, and figure and table captions.
 Author lists and references, however, are not counted.
 Each figure counts for an additional 300 words.